 (j) Assumptions as to unknown properties.
 When the isotopic abundance, mass, concentration, degree of irradiation, degree of moderation, or other pertinent property of fissile material in any package is not known, the licensee shall package the fissile material as if the unknown properties have credible values that will cause the maximum neutron multiplication.

 (k) Preliminary determinations.
-Before the first use of any packaging for the shipment of licensed material the licensee shall :
+Before the first use of any packaging for the shipment of licensed material the licensee shall

-(1) ascertain that there are no cracks, pinholes, uncontrolled voids, or other defects that could significantly reduce the effectiveness of the packaging;

-(2) where the maximum normal operating pressure will exceed 35 kPa (5 lbf/in2) gauge, test the containment system at an internal pressure at least 50% higher than the maximum normal operating pressure, to verify the capability of that system to maintain its structural integrity at that pressure;

-(3) conspicuously and durably mark the packaging with its model number, serial number, gross weight, and a package identification number assigned by NRC.
-Before applying the model number, the licensee shall determine that the packaging has been fabricated in accordance with the design approved by the NRC; and
+2

-(4) ascertain that the determinations in subsections (a) through (c) of this section have been made in accordance with Title 10, CFR, §71.85.
+ascertain that the determinations have been made in accordance with Title 10, CFR, §71.85.

 (l) Routine determinations.
 Before each shipment of radioactive material, the licensee shall ensure that the package with its contents satisfies the applicable requirements of this section and of the license.
 The licensee shall determine that: